University Writing Portfolio (UWP)

 Prepare to spend enough time: Given the amount of information you’ll be asked to provide and the importance of the reflection questions, you should set aside time to complete the whole task.

 Do not submit more than one portfolio.
 The Writing Program will accept only your first complete portfolio.
 If you enter the submission site but do not submit a complete portfolio, the Writing Program dismisses the incomplete submission.
 However, if you submit a complete portfolio, receive results that you disagree with, and submit a second time, we will disregard the second submission and remind you of your original results.
-See our FAQ page for information about appeals.
+See our Frequently Asked Questions page for information about appeals.

 Please note: Academic integrity is the cornerstone of the university.
 Any student who attempts to gain an unfair advantage over other students by cheating will have to submit a new University Writing Portfolio and will be reported to the Center for Community Standards.
 Cheating is further defined in the Academic Integrity Policy for students, WAC 504-26-010 (3).
 Read more about WAC 504-26-010.
+AI use in submitted papers must be aligned with the appropriate faculty/course AI policy and be transparently documented.
+AI use is not permitted in Reflection Question answers.